DEAD MAN'S HOLLOW

 Out of all the trails in the hollow, the Witch Hazel Trail is believed to be the most demanding on visitors.
 It promises a difficult climb out of Dead Man's Hollow to the ridge near Calhoun Road in Lincoln Borough.
 With an uphill trek that is over a mile long, this trail is clearly intended for experienced hikers.
 One of the highlights along this trail is the stone staircase.

 Table Rock Trail

 Constructed in late 2011 by Boy Scout Troop 251, the Table Rock Trail begins where the Dead Man's Trail ends.
 The new trail winds along the side of a steep hill before leveling out near the 'Table Rock' landmark.
 The trail then continues to another incline before connecting with the Cool Spirit Trail and descending to the Catfish Pond entrance.
-Visitors can identify this new trail by looking for the orange marking flags on the edge of the path.
 The Table Rock Trail has a difficulty level equivalent to the Witch Hazel Trail and can be strenuous to even the most experienced hiker.